The environment in which we live is full of germs. These can be bacteria, viruses or fungi.

 Frequent or severe infections may mean a problem with the immune system, like immune deficiency.
 An allergist/immunologist undergoes training to evaluate and treat patients with these infection and immunity issues.

 A genetic or hereditary immune deficiency is considered a primary immune deficiency.
-A secondary immune deficiency occurs when someone's immune system weakens due to factors such as medications, infections, chemicals, or physical abnormalities.
+A secondary immune deficiency occurs when someone's immune system weakens due to factors such as medications, infections, chemicals or physical abnormalities.

 When Should One Think About Immune Deficiency?